BenBrewster/BenBrewster.github.io/Projects.md

 ## [_Multi-Agency Responses to Modern Slavery_](phd).

-I'm currently working to finalise my PhD Thesis focusing on the use of multi-agency partnerships to tackle Human Traficking and Modern Slavery in the UK.
+My PhD Thesis (awarded 2019) sought to explore the use of place-based multi-agency partnerships in response to the introduction of the UKs Modern Slavery Act in 2015.

 ## [_AEsOP_](aesop).